Nestle's Milkybar targets healthy sweet spot with designer sugar

 Nestle’s marketing chief says the aim of the new chocolate, which underwent more than 300 recipe tweaks, is to give parents the option of a healthier treat for their children.

-Unlike the original plain white Milkybar chocolate, Wowsomes have a chocolate shell around a creamy center containing both the lighter sugar and crisped oat cereal.
+Unlike the original plain white Milkybar chocolate, Wowsomes have a chocolate shell around a creamy centre containing both the lighter sugar and crisped oat cereal.

 “We felt it was important to signal that this brand is evolving and answering new consumer trends,” Patrice Bula, head of marketing, told Reuters.